HiCodin/dotfiles/README.md

 ## Installation

-Make a backup of your current vim setup first.
+Make a backup of your current vim setup.

 ```
 mv ~/.vim ~/vim_backup